-Exams are based on a combination of lecture notes, readings, material on the website as well as conducting additional research.
+Exams are based on a combination of lecture notes, readings, and additional material on the course website as well as students conducting additional research.
 Completing the readings or attending the lectures will not be enough!
 Also, there is something from every lecture on the exams.
 You will be given an exam overview ahead of time-as well as the essay questions-so you can prepare.
+Exam #4 is based on students' presentations (PowerPoint) or posters of their research projects.